Biden's Justice Department nominees face Senate confirmation hearing

 "If confirmed, I will aggressively ensure that the Justice Department is independent from partisan influence," Gupta said in her prepared opening remarks.

+Senate Judiciary Committee Chairman Dick Durbin, in his opening remarks, called Republicans hypocritical for criticizing her, even after they "sat by silently while there was no Senate-confirmed Associate Attorney General for nearly three years during the Trump Administration."

-(Reporting by Sarah N. Lynch; Editing by Scott Malone, Grant McCool and Leslie Adler)
+"It is disgraceful that this exceptional nominee has been targeted by a right-wing dark money organization which is running an ad on television that makes a number of patently false claims," he said.
+(Reporting by Sarah N. Lynch; Editing by Scott Malone, Grant McCool and Leslie Adler) ((sarah.n.lynch@thomsonreuters.com; 202-354-5831;)) Keywords: USA BIDEN/JUSTICE (UPDATE 1, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.